adimitromanolakis/rareBF/README.md

 ```

-A more involved example can be found at the inst/example directory or at github:
+A more detailed example can be found at the inst/example directory (filename Simulation_example.R) or at github:

 [https://github.com/adimitromanolakis/rareBF/tree/master/inst/examples]